bowman2001/perplexdoc/content/doc/intro/workflow/getting-started/index.md

 ## Get Perplex

 When you start to get acquainted with Hugo or when you are curious about the source for this site, you can download this documentation project as an example.
-It’s publicly available on [GitHub]({{< param sourceURL >}}) and ships with all the files for the documentation and a few examples for blog postings and articles.
+It’s available on [GitHub]({{< param sourceURL >}}) and ships with all the files for the documentation and a few examples for blog postings and articles.

 ### The documentation project